cadonuno/veracode-create-list-of-sandboxes/README.md

 - createForAllApplications:
-  - creates a list of sandboxes in all application profiles (can ignore selected profiles)</br>
+  - Creates a list of sandboxes in all application profiles (can ignore selected profiles)</br>
    Parameters:
     - Applications not to modify - comma-delimited list of application profiles to ignore:
       - --exceptions or -e